OlegDokuka/Typejector/README.md

 I`m open to suggestion and if you want to help me - create new issue, or write on project gitter.

 ##Requirement

-EcmaScript 5 or higer and Typescript 1.5 beta or higer
+EcmaScript 5 or higer and Typescript 1.5 or higer

 ## How to use it?